nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Type `grade 1 ra1/90 ra2/80.1 pa/100.00 mt/85.23 ft/78` in the *Command Box*.
 2. Press `Enter` to execute.

+Outcome:
-Outcome: The student at the 1st index (Alex Yap) will have their grades updated.
+1. Alex Yap will have their grades updated.
+2. The *Result Display* will show a success message.

 ![GradeCommand.png](images/GradeCommand.png)
 <i> Outcome of grade command</i>